Skip to main content Skip to footer

 4. Custom dashboards

-Instantly report your deal progress, sales figures, and team performance via the custom dashboards in monday sales CRM.
+Instantly report your deal progress, sales figures, and team performance via the custom dashboards in monday CRM.
 For example, you could use a Funnel Chart to gain a better understanding of your pipeline conversion rates between different stages in the sales funnel.
 Or a Leaderboard to visualize and compare sales rep performance within each of their deal stages.

 Instantly report your deal progress, sales figures, and team performance via the custom dashboards in monday sales CRM.